marcojetson/php-decorators/README.md

 Disclaimer
 ----------

-Please note that this is a proof of concept, use at your own risk.
+Please note that this is a proof of concept, use it at your own risk.

 Usage
 -----